jakelandis/elasticsearch/CONTRIBUTING.md

 IMPORTANT: There is an option in **Gradle** for **Automatic Project Synchronization**.
-           As convenient as it'd be for the projects to always be perfect this tends to add many many seconds to every branch change.
+           As convenient as it'd be for the projects to always be perfect this tends to item many many seconds to every branch change.
 Instead, you should manually right click on a project and **Gradle > Refresh Gradle Project** if the configuration is out of date.

-As we add more subprojects you might have to re-import the gradle project (the first step) again.
+As we item more subprojects you might have to re-import the gradle project (the first step) again.
 There is no need to blow away the existing projects before doing that.